Best Soil for Indoor Plants UK

 Tropical foliage (like monsteras, pothos, ferns): Prefer something that stays moist but never soggy.

-Essential Soil Additives for Better Drainage and Growth
+Essential Soil Additives for Healthy Indoor Plants

 • Additives Change the Game: